Florida Grapefruit League spring training guide

 Traversing an entire state can be a bit of a challenge, so more so than in the Cactus League, a bit of planning is needed to get around the Grapefruit League.

 You’ll need a sturdy car, of course, and a bit of patience, as Florida’s highways can get a little crowded in March with the influx of snowbirds, spring breakers and other vacationers joining the many baseball fans out there.
+Buying tickets in advance to spring training games in Florida is more of a necessity during these busier times, so be mindful of the calendar.

 Here are a few tips for getting from venue to venue.